 - Notify Environmental, Health and Safety (EHS) at 803-528-8191 so EHS can investigate and determine if this potential illness meets the OSHA’s reporting requirements for a workplace illness.

 The university requires face coverings to be worn at all times inside all campus buildings – except when alone in a private office or when eating.
 All individuals on campus in outdoor areas are expected to wear a face covering whenever physical distancing (six feet or more) is difficult or the risk of infection is high.

 If you have a health condition that makes wearing a face covering difficult you are encouraged to talk with your direct supervisor about accommodations.
 Your supervisor may ask you for documentation from your heath care provider.
 The documentation does not need to provide specific information about your health condition, but will need to confirm that there is a medical reason you cannot safely wear a face covering.

 Balancing Childcare and Work

 During the fall semester many K-12 schools will be operating on modified schedules, after school programs may be limited, and day-care providers will be operating under stricter guidelines.
 We know that this will create additional challenges for our employees who have school age or pre-school children.
-The following information is provided to assist employees who need to balance childcare and work.
+The information on our parenting resources webpage is provided to assist employees who need to balance childcare and work.